microsoft/vscode-docs/docs/languages/markdown.md

 What is happening here?

 1. We are watching for changes to any Markdown file in our workspace, i.e. the current folder open in VS Code.
-2. We take the set of Markdown files that have changed, and run them through our Markdown compiler, i.e. `gulp-markdown-it`.
+2. We take the set of Markdown files that have changed, and run them through our Markdown compiler, `gulp-markdown-it`.
 3. We now have a set of HTML files, each named respectively after their original Markdown file.
 We then put these files in the same directory.

 ### Step 3: Run the gulp default Task